 - Improving the creativity of the Product Owners

-- Better brainstorming by the Business Stakeholders (or whatever you call them…the people that ‘assist’ the Product Owner)
+- Better brainstorming by the Business Stakeholders (or whatever you call them…the people who ‘assist’ the Product Owner)

 - Priority Poker (wide band delphi to estimate business value, using Fibonacci cards)

-- Rely less on documentation and more on conversation to assure the Implementors understand the story
+- Rely less on documentation and more on conversation to assure the Implementers understand the story

 - Story Boards